rviannaoliveira/rviannaoliveira/README.md

 🎮 I love to play sports, video games and 5D&D🎲

-🌎 I like to do my personal projects so I can contribute to the people in some way
+🌎 I like to do my personal projects so I can help to the people in some way

 ### Take a look at my profile and my creations